Earlene Risinger: Championship Series

 In the best-of-three final series, the Grand Rapids Chicks, with Woody English at the helm, faced the Kalamazoo Lassies, managed by Mitch Skupien.
 Grand Rapids swept Kalamazoo to clinch the 1953 Championship Title.

 In Game 1, at Grand Rapids, Mary Lou Studnicka limited the Lassies to two runs in eight innings for a 5–2 victory.
-With the score tied 2–2 going into the fourth inning, the Chicks loaded the bases against Lassies’ pitcher Gloria Cordes.
+With the score tied 2–2 going into the fourth inning, the Chicks loaded the bases against Lassies pitcher Gloria Cordes.
 Then Alma Ziegler drove home one run with a sacrifice fly to put the score in favor of Grand Rapids, 3–2.
-Another sacrifice fly by Inez Voyce and a RBI single by Joyce Ricketts extended the lead to 5–2.
-When the Lassies first two batters reached base in the final inning, manager English brought Eleanor Moore to the rescue.
+Another sacrifice fly by Inez Voyce and an RBI single by Joyce Ricketts extended the lead to 5–2.
+When the Lassies' first two batters reached base in the final inning, manager English brought Eleanor Moore to the rescue.
 Moore promptly retired the next three batters in order, striking out Isabel Alvarez, retiring Dorothy Schroeder with a pop fly to shortstop Ziegler, and inducing June Peppas on a sharp grounder to the mound throwing to Voyce at first base for the final out of the game.

-In Kalamazoo, with cold weather around 40 degrees and windy, both teams’ managers agreed to play the Game 2 in just seven innings.
+In Kalamazoo, with cold weather around 40 degrees and windy, both teams’ managers agreed to play Game 2 in just seven innings.
 Risinger started for Grand Rapids and pitched one of the best games of her career.